Last updated: September 12th, 2024

 Instead of using sugar and water, we opted for simple syrup to make this mezcal cocktail recipe easy.
 We then added lime juice and orange bitters in place of Angostura bitters.
 The citrusy flavors complement the smoky mezcal and balance the sweetness for a nice, smooth sip.

-This pineapple mezcal cocktail recipe is super easy to make.
-Here are the steps we recommend for making the best mezcal old fashioned:
+This recipe is super easy to make.
+Here are the steps we recommend for making a delicious pineapple mezcal cocktail:

 How Much Is A Dash?